rkoval/order-me-pizza/README.md

 # order-me-pizza

-A dumb website original published on April 1st, 2016 that enables your friends/enemies to buy you a pizza delivery without you having to give them anything in return.
+A dumb website originally published on April 1st, 2016 that enables your friends/enemies to buy you a pizza delivery without you having to give them anything in return.
 It uses the Dominos API for ordering.

 ## Prerequisites